temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 Workflow testing can be done in an integration test fashion against a [test server](https://python.temporal.io/temporalio.testing.WorkflowEnvironment.html#start_local) or from a [given Client](https://python.temporal.io/temporalio.testing.WorkflowEnvironment.html#from_client).

 In this section, you'll learn how to write an integration test using the Temporal Python SDK to test the cancellation of a Workflow.
-Let's add tests to the application to ensure the Cancellation works as expected.
+Now, you can add tests to the application to ensure the Cancellation works as expected.

 ### Setup tests environment